 - Learner aims with invalid ILRs (excluded aims, no ULN) are not counted.

-- all in learning apprentices with a start within or before the current year, this includes restarts.
+- Apprentices that are in learning with a start within or before the current year, this includes restarts.

-- all apprentices who are on a break (regardless of actual end year) and do not have a more recent restart.
-Those with a restart are not counted as being on a learning break.
+- Apprentices who are on a break (regardless of actual end year) and do not have a more recent restart.
+(Those with a restart are not counted as being on a learning break.)

-- all apprentices who completed or withdrew during the current year.
+- Apprentices who completed or withdrew during the current year.